 - – Couchsurfing – Join the site and check whats available.

 - – Airbnb – Lots of Colombians renting rooms out.

 - – Workaways – Live with locals in exchange for work.

 - – Camping – A great option for national parks like Tayrona.

-My Overview of backpacking Colombia:
+My overview of backpacking Colombia

 I really didn’t know what to expect when arriving in Colombia.
-I had heard good things, I’d done my research, read blogs but I didn’t know if they were fluffing it up.
+I had heard good things, I’d done my research, read blogs but I didn’t know if they were fluffing backpacking Colombia up.
 But after just one day, I had found a great hostel, a good group of people and felt at home as soon as I walked around La Candelaria in Bogotá.